-Powered by Weblate 4.11 About Weblate Legal Contact Documentation Donate to Weblate
+Powered by Weblate 4.12 About Weblate Legal Contact Documentation Donate to Weblate

 Hint: Component discovery add-on uses Weblate internal URLs.
 It's a convenient way to share VCS setup between multiple components.
-Linked components use the local repository of the main component set up by filling weblate://project/main-component into the Source code repository field (in Manage \ Settings \ Version control system) of each respective component.
+Linked components use the local repository of the main component set up by filling weblate://project/main-component into the Source code repository field (in Manage \subseteq Settings \subseteq Version control system) of each respective component.
 This saves time with configuration and system resources too.